how to create fake calligraphy

 I have always loved beautiful calligraphy.

 Years ago, my former boss brought me back a calligraphy pen and ink from her trip to Italy.
-I was so excited to try it out and figured it would be super easy to turn my handwriting into calligraphy with just the flick of a nib {that’s the technical term for the metal pieces that go in the pens – not to be confused with my go-to treat, the twizzler nib}.
+I was so excited to try it out and figured it would be super easy to turn my handwriting into calligraphy with just the flick of a nib (that’s the technical term for the metal pieces that go in the pens – not to be confused with my go-to treat, the Twizzlers nib).

 It didn’t go so well.

-Then I met Lindsay {of Lindsay Letters – who created that fabulous O Holy Night print and will be debuting a new LOVE print here on the blog in just a few days} and figured since she is a pro, she could surely give some pointers and it wouldn’t be too hard.
+Then I met Lindsay and figured since she’s a pro, surely she could give some pointers and it wouldn’t be too hard.

-First, choose a good fine tip ink pen.
+Step One: Choose a good fine tip ink pen

-Now, write your letter.
-You can do it in pencil first if you prefer, or just freehand.
+You can do this in pencil first if you prefer, or just freehand with a pen.
+Cursive works great, but so does regular printing.

 See how easy it is?